OSC/ood-documentation/source/analytics/google-analytics.rst

     ga:hostname==#{HOST};ga:dimension6==200;ga:pagePath!=/pun/sys/file-editor/edit
   )

-  # now we can create our analitycs object and make the query
+  # now we can create our analytics object and make the query
   analytics = Google::Apis::AnalyticsV3::AnalyticsService.new

   # Here we query for the data that we want.
 A lot of things are omitted in this example